 Why Do Rabbits Jump Over Each Other?

 That’s why there should be enough space in their hutch for them to do this.

-In this article, we’ll let you know the reasons why rabbits jump over each other, and other behavior of rabbits.
+In this article, we’ll let you know why rabbits jump over each other and other behavior of rabbits.

+Why Do Rabbits Jump Over Each Other?